Posted By Eugene Bruno & Associates Posted in: Wrongful Death.

 Paul Silva was diagnosed with schizophrenia as a young adult.
 His mother tried to get him help from the SDPD’s Psychiatric Emergency Response Team, but that the sheriff arrested him instead, leading to the events of his death.

-While this case is working its way through the courts, at the Law Offices of Eugene G. Bruno, we know that this is one of the many ways that wrongful death cases arise.
+While this case is working its way through the courts, at the Eugene Bruno & Associates, we know that this is one of the many ways that wrongful death cases arise.

 If you need a San Diego wrongful death attorney, you can count on us to investigate your case and work to get a resolution.